 This is an activist gathering not a press event, so if you are coming as a journalist then you are not welcome.
 Also please respect the aim of this gathering to be a relaxed and safe space, by not taking any photographs on site.
 If bringing a mobile phone, leave it in your tent.

-We ask that everybody attending the gathering makes a donation between £20-30 according to what you can afford.
-Meal tickets (breakfast, lunch and dinner) will cost £7 per day.
+We ask that everybody attending the gathering makes a donation between £15-50 according to what you can afford.
+Meals (breakfast, lunch and dinner) for a suggested donation of £5 per day (this is what it costs to provide).

 We don't want anyone to be excluded from the gathering and will do our best with our limited resources to support everyone who wants to attend.
 The gathering is in a bumpy, but relatively flat field.
 Boards will be used to create more accessible walkways between the main spaces.
 There will also be a step free toilet, chairs in workshop and eating areas, and priority camping near road/toilets.
+The main (vehicle) gate is the most accessible entrance to the site.
+If you are coming by public transport, which drops off some walking distance from the back gate, please contact the site phone in advance to arrange a lift round to the main gate.
 Please get in touch to discuss your requirements: email@example.com.

 If you need to sleep in a bed, please contact us by the beginning of August at the latest for details of nearby options to stay.
 Some rooms with step-free access are currently available.